lonely-v3n1x/Termux-AI/README.md

 This project is at its early stage.
 I will be working on it mostly.

 If you want to contribute.
-Just DM Me on Telegram:@v3n1x
+Just make a Pull request

 or just make a pull request